jhucsf/spring2022/assign/assign05.md

 ### Testing

-To aid your testing your program, we have provided a sample server implementation as a Linux binary in the starter code.
+To aid your testing your program, we have provided a sample server implementation as a Linux binary in the starter code (see the [Reference implementation](#reference-implementation) section below.)
 We have intentionally compiled it without debugging information and stripped it of any symbols.
 If your clients are implemented correctly, you should be able to type in a message and see the message appear on all read clients in the same chat-room.
 You may run our server binary using the following command:

 ```
-./server [port number]
+./reference/ref-server [port number]
 ```

 We have only tested the binary on the Ugrad systems, and do not guarantee that it